ChainAgnostic/varsig/README.md

 ## Dependencies

-* [IPLD]
-* [Multibase]
 * [Multicodec]

 # Abstract

-Varsig is a [multiformat][Multiformats] for compactly describing signatures over data and any codec information to serailiaze the signed data correctly.
+Varsig is a [multiformat][Multiformats] for compactly describing signatures over data and any codec information to serialize the signed data correctly.

 # Introduction